 In all decisions we make in our team, we’re not interested in copying others.
 Instead, we try to do what makes sense for our team, which makes us a little different.
 And that’s ok.

 So why bother?

-Yes, we spend a lot of time talking about values, referring to them in discussions, enforcing them through jokes, etc. We put effort in building and maintaining this solid, transparent joint understanding of the type of work environment we like to be a part of.
+Yes, we spend a lot of time talking about values, referring to them in discussions, enforcing them through jokes, etc. We put the effort into building and maintaining this solid, transparent joint understanding of the type of work environment we like to be a part of.
 We remind ourselves and others regularly about what matters.
 So where’s the proof that this works?

 Last summer, as a team lead, I went through a difficult professional moment.
 While everything was going ok-ish, I did not feel recognized for my contributions to the team and had the impression I was personally no longer moving forward.
 At that same moment when I was losing my energy, three seniors in our team stepped up and asked if they could talk.
-They noticed my energy was down, and openly discussed the negative impact this could have for the team and expressed their concern for the future.
+They noticed my energy was down, and openly discussed the negative impact this could have on the team and expressed their concern for the future.
 In many other companies, this action would probably be considered too risky.
 In our culture, it was clear that this was the path forward.

 It is with great pride and gratefulness that I look back at this moment.
-I started a personal journey on what motivated me, and being more actively engaged in new clients was a major part of the solution.
+I started a personal journey on what motivated me, and being more actively engaged with new clients was a major part of the solution.
 Without any doubt, while we have our volume of customer successes, I consider our company culture the greatest accomplishment our team has reached yet.

 Interested in joining our team?
-We’re currently hiring, see details about our current vacancy here or subscribe to our Talent Pool newsletter to receive immediate notifications of future new job opportunities at Python Predictions
+We’re currently hiring, see details about our current vacancy here or subscribe to our Talent Pool newsletter to receive immediate notifications of future new job opportunities at Python Predictions.